-Here’s How To Write a Check — With Examples
+Here’s How To Write a Check — With Sample Check Examples

-You can avoid costly errors when you know how to write a check to someone.
+Knowing how to write a check can help you avoid costly errors.
 It’s a good idea to fill in the check from top to bottom so you don’t miss a label.

 1. Write the Date

 Write the correct date in the date label near the upper right corner of the check.
 Use the current month, day and year.
 You can postdate a check by writing a future date in the hope that it won’t be cashed until then.
-However, your account must have enough money to cover the check because the bank can deposit or cash it at any time as long as it’s signed.
+However, your account must have enough money to cover the check because the bank can accept a check at any time.
+The Consumer Financial Protection Bureau says a financial institution is not required to wait for the date on the check.

 2. Write the Recipient’s Name